guptaraghav01/Bug-Byte-League-wolf-pack/README.md

 # Hal
-This repo os for the bug byte league hackathon.
+This repo is for the bug byte league hackathon.